 By one of my favs...a spiritual father, Brennan Manning.
-So Merry Christmas...whether you have time to read today or not.
-Move from being "landlocked" at the mystery of God with Us, our Emmanuel, to being among the "shipwrecked" -- and breathe a sigh of relief!
+A worthy reflection as we celebrate our Emmanuel.
+May we each move from being "landlocked" at the mystery of God with Us to being among the "shipwrecked" -- and breathe a sigh of relief!

 Do you think you could contain Niagara Falls in a teacup?